noelquirke/Site4SoreEyes/README.md

 This site is hosted using Github pages, and is deployed directly from the master branch.
 You can view the website https://noelquirke.github.io/Site4SoreEyes/index.html

 <h3>Deployment Process</h3>
-To deploy this site to Github you can follow these steps.
+<strong>To deploy this site to Github you can follow these steps.</strong>

 1. In your Github profile create a new repository, make sure to give it a unique name.
 2. Copy the remot repository URL from the Quick setup page.